 After such an exciting adventure, your tour guide will drive you back to your hotel in San Francisco, or to Sausalito, where you may enjoy dinner and then return to San Francisco by ferry (tickets are not included).

 This tour is available daily from 9 a.m. to 5 p.m. in a luxury 4x4 SUV with a dedicated tour guide/driver.
-Included in the price are your entrance fees to Muir Woods National Monument and Point Reyes National Seashore, all taxes, and pick-up or drop-off at your hotel.
+Included in the price are Point Reyes National Seashore park fees, all taxes, and pick-up or drop-off at your hotel.
 You may also add up to two hours of overtime to this tour at a discounted rate.

 Please note: We are in the process of adding a two-day overnight travel package to Point Reyes, to make sure you see all that this enchanting area has to offer.